nmaguiar/openaf-docs/docs/guides/medium/how-to-use-openaf-from-notepad.md

 ---
 layout: default
-title: "Medium: How to use OpenAF from Notepad++"
+title: How to use OpenAF from Notepad++
-parent: Guides
+parent: Medium
-grand_parent: OpenAF docs
+grand_parent: Guides
 ---

 # How to use OpenAF from Notepad++